-- 2. Install height adjustment handle (B) and tighten set screw. - Rotate height adjustment handle counterclockwise to raise drum and free the wood support block. - 4.
-Position sander atop stand so that the four threaded holes of base align with holes in the stand rails (Figure 6). - Fasten base to stand (from beneath) with the four screws and washers.
+- 2. Install height adjustment handle (B), and tighten set screw. - 3.
+Rotate height adjustment handle counterclockwise to raise drum and free the wood support block. - 4.
+Remove the socket head cap screws and washers which secure the plywood boards to the bottom of sander base.
+Retain these screws and washers for step 6.

+- 5. Position sander atop stand so that the four threaded holes of base align with holes in the stand rails (Figure 6). - Fasten base to stand (from beneath) with the four screws and washers that you removed from the plywood boards.
+Tighten screws securely.

-6.5 Infeed and Outfeed Tables (optional accessory)
+6.5 Infeed and outfeed tables (optional accessory)